jalaziz/lispidedotnet/README.md

 I'll update this page with more information and documentation once I have some free time.

-Note: For single instance functionality, I'm using a modified version of [Shy Agam's SingleInstancingIpc](http://www.codeproject.com/KB/threads/SingleInstancingWithIpc.aspx) that uses .Net 3.5 NamedPipes.
+**Note**: For single instance functionality, I'm using a modified version of [Shy Agam's SingleInstancingIpc](http://www.codeproject.com/KB/threads/SingleInstancingWithIpc.aspx) that uses .Net 3.5 NamedPipes.

+## Previous Releases

+You can find previous releases of this project at https://lispidedotnet.codeplex.com/.